Debabrata Laha

 We have openings for highly enthusiastic individual at various levels.

-1. Project assistant, JRF and postdoc: please contact to dlaha at iisc dot ac dot in with CV and brief research proposal
+1. Project assistant, JRF and postdoc: Please contact dlaha at iisc dot ac dot in with CV and brief research proposal